QuentinRa/blog.quentinra.dev/info/linux/scripts/index.md

 <div class="row row-cols-md-2 mt-4"><div>

 Scripts are simply files with usually many Linux commands, usually written in Bash, as it is the default shell language in many Linux-based distributions.
-You can see scripts as programs, and you will execute them like you do with programs.
+You can see scripts as programs, and you will execute them as you do with programs.

 A script is usually written in a file `name.sh`, regardless of the language used in the script, but this isn't mandatory.
 Here, is a simple script show "Hello, World", in a file `example.sh`